Texas Ridesharing Accidents and Hiring An Attorney

 Which Ridesharing Companies Serve Texas?

-As for which ridesharing companies do business in Texas, besides Lyft and Uber, others include Ola and Didi in Houston and San Antonio and Alto and Vibe Rides in the Dallas-Fort Worth area.
+As for which ridesharing companies do business in Texas, besides the most popular ones, others include Ola and Didi in Houston and San Antonio and Alto and Vibe Rides in the Dallas-Fort Worth area.

 All are subject to the same Texas laws on ridesharing liability, although some Texas cities also establish regulations pertaining to the services.
 Houston and San Antonio want stricter standards for drivers, including more thorough background checks.
-Dallas seems content with Uber’s own screening of drivers, but the city requires that a mechanic check drivers’ vehicles for safety.
+Dallas requires that a mechanic check drivers’ vehicles for safety.

 Note that the term “ridesharing” technically means that multiple customers share a vehicle and are taken to different stops, while “ride hailing” involves one customer or group being taken directly to one stop.
 But the term ridesharing has become commonly used to describe the entire industry, in which customers hail and pay drivers via cell phone rideshare apps and drivers use their own personal vehicles.